Tsukasane/FreeDance/README.md

     * Save the checkpoints corresponding to your results.
     * List all the parameters numbers you tuned.
 - [ ] **(25/2/3 - 25/2/17)** Openresource codebase search & Run Comparison Methods on aamixed dataset (Yang).
-    * 2+ group dance, 2 single person dance but switch to group dance by simply adding more dimensions.
+    * 1+ group dance, 3-4 single person dance but switch to group dance by simply adding more dimensions, 2 text-to-motion but switch text feature and encoder to music.
     * Yiwen will provide the paper list.
 - [ ] **(25/2/7 - 25/2/14)** MoE design and implementation (Yiwen).
 - [ ] **(25/2/14 - 25/3/6)** Paper & supplementary material writing & revising (Yiwen, Xingqun).